kbrown55347/Task-List/README.md

 2. The query in the `database.sql` file is set up to create the necessary table to allow the application to run correctly.
 The project is built on [PostgreSQL](https://www.postgresql.org/download/), so you will need to have that installed.
 I recommend using [Postico](https://eggerapps.at/postico/) to run the query, as that was used to create it.

-3. Open up your editor of choice and run an `npm install` in your terminal.
+3. Open your editor of choice and run an `npm install` in your terminal to install the project's node dependencies.

 4. Run `npm start` in your terminal to start the server.
+Go to localhost:5000 in your browser to view it.

 ## Usage
 ---